General Betting Guides

 MLB is unique because it awards honors separately in the American and National League, effectively doubling futures opportunities.

-Superstar players tend to attract the most betting action, but value can exist further down the board.
+Superstar players tend to attract the most betting action, but value can exist further down the board in sports betting futures markets.

 Milestone & Special Futures